Burgundy Rubber Plant Info: How To Grow Ficus Elastica Burgundy

 In temperate and tropical climates, the tree can reach up to 40’ feet in height when planted in the ground.

 This is proof of a fast growth rate.
-Indoor plants usually top at 4’ – 6’ feet and pruned to keep them short.
+Indoor plants usually top at 4’ – 6’ feet and are pruned to keep them short.

 Burgundy rubber Ficus plant dark, shiny leaves new growth in black potPin